 The performing arts centre is called Palau de Les Arts.
 The space functions as an opera house but also hosts a variety of performing arts including classical music symphony concerts every month and occasional flamenco, jazz and pop concerts each season.
 The centre just unveiled its 2020-2021 programme to the public…

-Operas that standout for the coming season include Wagner’s ‘Tristan Und Isolde’ and Verdi’s ‘Falstaff’.
-In the world of flamenco, the legendary gypsy singer ‘José Mercé’ will be performing here in Valencia.
-From Portugal, one of Fado’s most groundbreaking singers ‘Mariza’ will be singing at ‘Les Arts’.
+Operas that standout this 2020-2021 season include Wagner’s ‘Tristan Und Isolde’ and Verdi’s ‘Falstaff’.
+In flamenco, the pioneer ‘El Niño de Elche’ will be performing here in Valencia in May.
+From Germany, legendary jazz & cabaret & classical singer Ute Lemper will be singing at ‘Les Arts’ …with her homage to Marlene Dietrich.
 For fans of jazz, the iconic guitarist Pat Metheny will be coming to Valencia too and it promises to be a memorable evening.
 More info in English: https://www.lesarts.com/en/

 Les Arts has a restaurant called ‘Contrapunto Les Arts’ on the lower terrace below the opera house.
 Visitors can see the sunset and view of the water through windows that line the architecture of the building.
 In addition, there is another outside terrace serving tapas, and cocktails.

 The restaurant offers an array of Spanish, world and oriental dishes with a variety of courses.
 The food presentation is impressive and the dishes have an interesting combination of flavours.
 It is medietrranean cuisine with touches of influences from cultures outside Europe and they like to combine classic dishes with ‘nueva cocina española’.
 Along with a family-friendly environment of the science museum, the restaurant has a children’s menu too.
 The restaurant is popular and booking in advance is required to avoid disappointment.
 More info: https://www.restaurantecontrapuntolesarts.com/